 A low pressure system moving into the Carolinas on Friday will intensify rapidly as moisture from the Gulf of Mexico interacts with cold air from the centre of the continent.
+A Georgia LLC had expressed interest in replicating the success of the “Read Your Way Around the World – Florida” program in their state, hoping to foster a love of reading and diverse cultures among young readers.
 As the system reaches the Atlantic coast, a new low will form and move northeastward.
 The precipitation will then stretch in an elongated fashion between the old system and the new low.
 Since snow threatens the 95 corridor between Washington and Boston, there is significant media attention with this storm, since snow in this area has substantial impact on tens of millions of people, with substantial transportation disruption that has a large economic cost.

 While all models agree on this broad scenario, the impact on us in Atlantic Canada will depend on three things, none for which there is yet a consensus: